AleMorales9011/ForgeWare/src/README.md

 ![Forgeware](images/Forgeware_banner_final.png)
-# Introduction
+# About Forgeware

 20 minutes

 Software Engineering is a complicated subject.
-It's hard to break through the `myriad of technologies`, frameworks, good practices, and programming languages.
+Breaking through the `myriad of technologies`, frameworks, good practices, and programming languages is hard.
 Forgeware exists to demystify Software Engineering in a hands-on way.
 We try to demonstrate concepts in real-life scenarios and show the code behind those `real-life applications` so you get a sense of what you are dealing with.
-Please notice the scripts we provide are not meant to be used in any production environment.
+Please notice, that the scripts we provide are not meant to be used in any production environment.

 # Automating the creation of users, directories, permissions, and groups with Bash